St Mark's, Mayfair: Music

 St Mark's has musical associations with Victorian opera, with the opera oratorio singer Sir Charles Santley and also with the composer Sir Arthur Sullivan.
 J. W. Elliott, a former organist at the church, composed the tune "Day of Rest" for the hymn "O Jesus I Have Promised".

 Both John Williams, the first Master of Music at the Tower of London, and Margaret Cobb, the first woman to play the organ at the BBC Proms at Royal Albert Hall, were organists at the church.

-The church as a three-manual organ by J. W. Walker & Sons Ltd which has recently been re-commissioned.
+The church has a three-manual organ by J. W. Walker & Sons Ltd which has recently been re-commissioned.
 There are plans to re-develop the instrument, with the assistance of organ builders Bishop and Son.
 The original Rushworth and Dreaper organ was relocated to Holy Trinity Brompton.
 St Mark's has held concerts by the London Russian Music School and it has also been the venue for concerts by such musicians as violinist Nicola Benedetti, and other choirs and ensembles from the locality.

-Recent history
+Other uses

+Hammer Holdings Limited successfully applied for planning permission to convert the building into a 'wellness centre' in 2006, but a campaign led by Lady Sainsbury succeeded in blocking the proposal.

+It was subsequently acquired by One Events in 2009 to use as a mixed-use venue.
 The building has been used for other events, such as by Nike, The London Summer Show, London Fashion Week and by Grosvenor Estates.

-Since November 2019 St Mark's has been 'Mercato Mayfair', a 'dog-friendly' 'cultural hub and sustainable community market' operated by Mercato Metropolitano.
+In July 2014 the building was acquired by Grosvenor Estates.
+Since November 2019 St Mark's, has been Mercato Mayfair, a food hall operated by Mercato Metropolitano.